“The hero is the man who lets no obstacle prevent him from pursuing the values he has chosen.” Andrew Bernstein

 Your giants will come at you morning, noon and evening, day after day, relentlessly trying to derail you.
 Their intentions are to steal, kill and literally destroy your vision.

-Your giants will dissuade you with negative and contrary worlds.
+Your giants will dissuade you with negative and contrary words.
 They will tell you to run from your responsibilities, you are not worthy to live a blessed life, you cannot achieve great things or you are condemned because of your past.

 David discerned within his heart that victory was possible.
 He knew God would give him victory if he totally trusted in Him.
 So on day forty-one David did what no one else would do, he confronted Goliath.